Abhinav Bharat: Allegations of involvement in bombings

 Following the arrest and investigation of Abhinav Bharat members Swami Aseemanand, Shrikant Purohit, Sadhvi Pragya Thakur, Lokesh Sharma, Kamal Chauhan, Sunil Joshi, and Rajendra Choudhary in connection with the 2006 Malegaon blasts, the organization has been investigated for its alleged role in 2007 Samjhauta Express bombings, Malegaon blasts, Mecca Masjid bombing, Ajmer Sharif Dargah blast and Jalna mosque bomb attack.
-In all these bombings 147 people were killed.
+In all these bombings, 147 people were killed.
 Anti-Terrorism Squad Investigations have revealed that serving and retired army officers associated with Abhinav Bharat hijacked the organisation and motivated the youth to take up armed struggle against Muslims.
 Swapan Dasgupta notes that the group seemed little more "than a letterhead or part of a fantasy world".

 Praveen Mutalik, who was arrested for his alleged role in the 2008 Malegaon blasts, is alleged to have received more than ₹3 lakh from Prasad Shrikant Purohit, a co-founder of the Abhinav Bharat.
-Furthermore, the Anti Terrorist Squad has clamied that Ajay Rahirkar, the treasurer of Abhinav Bharat, received ₹10 lakh from various hawaladars.
+Furthermore, the Anti Terrorist Squad has claimed that Ajay Rahirkar, the treasurer of Abhinav Bharat, received ₹10 lakh from various hawaladars.